lemaoliu/article_commenting/README.md

 ## Dataset for this paper
 This repository includes the datasets for this paper.
 It includes two types of data: the smaller one is with url for articles while the bigger one is with the content of articles.

+## How to use?
+tar zxvf *.tgz (either article_commenting.tgz or acl18origin_data.tgz) and then you can find readme.txt for usages.

 ## Reference